nexiality/documentation/index.md

 advancement.

-The name reflects our desire and intention to perfect the "art" and "science" of Software Testing and the promotion of Quality Artisian.
+The name reflects our desire and intention to perfect the "art" and "science" of Software Testing and the promotion of Quality Artisan.
 As professional QA, we are all _nexialists_ - we see links in the disconnected and synergy in the seemingly independent, and draw from such new ideas/solutions.